 Planning and housing companies may offer graduate schemes as well as direct-entry roles; search careers services, company websites and job/work experience boards early to make sure you can apply before deadlines.
 Similarly, getting work experience that has some element of planning can help demonstrate your interest and build your skills – identify and apply for opportunities early and on a rolling basis to maximise opportunities.

-Think on how your geography skills can be applied to a range of land and property sectors.
-The big firms (JLL, CBRE, DeLoitte, NY, PWC, Savills, Cluttons etc.) all offer very attractive graduate packages and are looking for well-rounded professionals who can apply themselves to a range of, often geospatial/GIS data driven, issues.
+Think about how your geography skills can be applied to a range of land and property sectors.
+The big firms (JLL, CBRE, DeLoitte, NY, PWC, Savills, Cluttons etc) all offer very attractive graduate packages and are looking for well-rounded professionals who can apply themselves to a range of, often geospatial/GIS data driven, issues.
 Geographers make perfect general practice surveyors (after a bit of specialist training).
 Also, do learn a language – in this case a coding language like Python.”

 What differentiates people is their additional willingness to work as a team, their being curious about how multiple parts of complex organisations work together, having empathy for those affected by projects, and some resilience to the sometimes trying interactions we have with disaffected members of the public.
 Being able to demonstrate some experience of this is really useful.
-Also employers like to see people who invest in themselves, so consider joining the RGS-IBG."
+Also employers like to see people who invest in themselves, so consider joining the Society."